ThomBreugelmans/dotfiles/README.md

       - [ ] notifications(? maybe a separate menu)

 - [x] hyprlock setup
+  - [ ] add keys for reboot, shutdown and sleep etc.

 - [ ] wofi styling (depends on application launcher of waybar)